EAnthonycarranza/employee-tracker/README.md

 ## Usage

 Follow the prompts in the command line to interact with the application.
 Use the arrow keys to navigate and select options.

+## Technologies Used

+The application is built using the following technologies:

+- [Node.js](https://nodejs.org/): A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- [Inquirer](https://www.npmjs.com/package/inquirer): A command-line interface for collecting user input.
+- [MySQL](https://www.mysql.com/): An open-source relational database management system.
+- [MySQL2](https://www.npmjs.com/package/mysql2): A MySQL client for Node.js that supports Promises and async/await.

 ## Database Schema